 Enable the software updates product category 'Windows 10, version 1903 and later': There's a new software updates product category for Windows 10, version 1903 and later.
 If you synchronize Windows 10 updates and have Windows 10, version 1903 or later clients, select the Windows 10, version 1903 and later product category in the software update point component properties.
 For more information, seeConfigure classifications and products to synchronize.

 Insights related to the deployment and servicing of Windows 10.
 The Windows 10 management insight group is only available when more than half of clients are running Windows 7, Windows 8, or Windows 8.1.

-Configure Windows telemetry and commercial ID key: To use data from Upgrade Readiness, configure devices with a Commercial ID key and enable telemetry.
-Set Windows 10 devices to Enhanced (Limited) telemetry level or higher.
-For more information, see Configure Clients to report data to Windows Analytics.
+Configure Windows telemetry and commercial ID key: To use data from Upgrade Readiness, configure devices with a Commercial ID key and enable collection of diagnostic data.
+Set Windows 10 devices to Enhanced (Limited) level or higher.
+For more information, see Configure clients to report data to Windows Analytics.

-Connect Configuration Manager to Upgrade Readiness: Leverage Upgrade Readiness to expedite your Windows 10 deployments before Windows 7 goes out of support.
+Connect Configuration Manager to Upgrade Readiness: Use Upgrade Readiness for your Windows 10 deployments before Windows 7 goes out of support.
 For more information, see Integrate Upgrade Readiness.

 Windows 10 management insights rules